whalesunGC/42Piscine/README.md

  Day 8 WK01
  Clock in time: 0820hrs
- Clock out time:
+ Clock out time: 1900hrs

  -We have booked out Rush00 defence on the first slot, which is 1300hrs today.
  -I will focus on pushing C01 today and starting with C02.
+ -Cleared Rush00 with the fantastic team, couldnt ask for more from them.
+ -T**redacted** was our evaluator and he made two great points with regard to the 42 pedogogy.
+ -"Play with your code"
+ -"Do not write code you do not understand"
+ -This is to ensure we really know what the functions we call are doing under the hood.